abevz/prompts-saver/README.md

 # Prompts Saver - Firefox Extension

-A powerful Firefox extension for organizing and managing AI prompts with hierarchical folder structure, tagging, and import/export capabilities.
+A Firefox extension for saving and organizing AI prompts.
+Create folders, add tags, search through prompts, and export/import your collection as CSV.

 ## Features

-### Core Functionality
-- **Save Prompts**: Store and organize your AI prompts with titles and descriptions
+- Save prompts with titles and tags
-- **Hierarchical Folders**: Create nested folder structures to categorize prompts
-- **Tagging System**: Add multiple tags to prompts for enhanced organization
-- **Search & Filter**: Quickly find prompts using search and folder filtering
+- Organize in folders (with nesting)
-- **Import/Export**: Backup and share prompts via CSV format
+- Search and filter prompts
+- Import/export as CSV
-- **Theme Support**: Automatic dark/light theme detection
+- Dark/light theme support

-### User Interface
-- **Sidebar Panel**: Main interface for browsing and managing prompts
-- **Options Page**: Advanced folder management and bulk operations
-- **Collapsible Forms**: Clean, space-efficient interface design
+- Sidebar interface
-- **Responsive Design**: Works across different screen sizes

 ## Installation